-However, if the floor boards peak up off the floor 4-5” chances are your floors will need to be replaced.
+In a case where the floor boards peak up off the floor 4-5” chances are your floors will need to be replaced.
 In this case the floors need to be removed and the area needs to dry out thoroughly before laying new floors.

 Step Three Repair, Replace or Refinish

 The final step, returning the shine and luster to your wood floors.
 Depending on the severity of the damage, your floors may only need to be refinished.
 In some cases patching is required to replace the damaged boards prior to refinishing.
-In the worst case scenario, the floors need to be removed and replaced.
+In the worst case scenario, the entire floor need to be removed and replaced.